Wilberfoss is blessed with fantastic playing fields, 4 FA approved changing rooms, 4 tennis courts and a clubhouse, "The Pavilion".

-Wilberfoss Pavilion has now been fully refurbished and, after nearly 40 years in existence, has its very own postcode at last – YO41 5AB!
+Wilberfoss Pavilion has its very own postcode at last – YO41 5AB!

 On the sporting side, four Football Foundation approved changing rooms have been built, together with two refs rooms, a disabled toilet and baby changing facilities.
-The Playing Fields Association Committee has handed the running of the bar and kitchen over to Dougie and Alison Cowgill.
-Although the Committee is still responsible for the maintenance of the grounds and building, they are relieved that experienced people are now running front of house!
-Dougie is a professional singer and has contacts throughout the entertainment industry.
-Alison is a trained cook and provides meals whenever the Pavilion is open.
-They are keen to provide great value for money food and entertainment and the Pavilion has gone from strength to strength since they came on board.
-The function room at The Pavilion can be booked for private parties.
-Call Dougie on 07786 375256 or email email@example.com
+The Playing Fields Association Committee has handed the running of the bar and kitchen over to Gareth and Ellie Davey who can be contacted on email@example.com or 07484 644422, The Committee is still responsible for the maintenance of the grounds and building, Gareth is a professional singer and has contacts throughout the entertainment industry.

 The Pavilion is a community facility where everyone is welcome.
 We will look forward to seeing you!